 Approximately 30% of the municipal area consists of topography having a gradient steeper than 1 metre in 3 metres (1:3).
 More than half of this steep topography is located in the western quadrant of the municipal area particularly within the boundaries of the Greater Edendale-Imbali ABM and the Vulindlela ABM.

-Figure 3: Slope Analysis showing areas steeper and flatter than 1:3 overlaying a bedrock composed of granite and gneiss.
-Significant areas of intruded dolerite are found throughout the region.
+Figure 3: Slope Analysis showing areas steeper and flatter than 1:3

 (3) Geology